 How scars affect skin health

-Initial consultation and the importance of medical history
+Initial consultation and medical history

-Explaining the procedure
+Explaining the procedure and setting expectations

-Discussing potential risks and complications
+Risks and complications

 Techniques in scar revision